shrejal99/shrejal99/README.md

 ### Hola Amigos, I'm [Shrejal!](https://github.com/shrejal99) 👋🏻 👩‍💻.
 <br>

 ***I'm a student at Sant Longowal Institute of Engineering & Technology, Punjab pursuing Bachelor of Engineering in Computer Science Engineering.
 Being a technology-enthusiast, I love to explore new technologies.
-I have a keen interest in Full Stack Development and its application in various fields.
+I am a Full Stack Developer currently working over various application in various fields.
 I am Web Development, Web Animations & Competetive Programming Enthusiast and working on and learning in these domains.
 I have a keen interest for learning Blockchain Technologies & Technical writing.***
 <br/>